 - Skurge's response to Hela as she struts into the Bifrost chamber just after curb skewering both Volstagg and Fandral dead in under 30 seconds, after a Beat:

 - Thor, the god of thunder... is still weak to being tasered.
 Several times.

 - Valkyrie's intro.
 She steps out of her ship doing a badass walk while taking a swig of booze... only to stumble off the ramp and land next to the corpse of a large creature.
 And when she tries to push herself up, she puts a hand right through the creature's rib cage!Valkyrie: He's mine...! [falls over]

-- The hard cut to Thor screaming after experiencing this, suddenly back in a normal-looking place and surrounded by guards and The Grandmaster.
+- Cue Thor screaming like a girl, then Smash Cut to him in a normal-looking chamber and surrounded by guards and the Grandmaster.

-- The Grandmaster is very pleased Valkyrie has brought him a new contender, his lackey Topaz less so:Grandmaster: I love when you come to visit, 142.
+- The Grandmaster is very pleased that Valkyrie has brought him a new contender.
+His henchwoman Topaz less so:Grandmaster: I love when you come to visit, 142.
 You keep bringing me just the best stuff.
 Whenever we get to talking, Topaz, about Scrapper-142, what do I always say?
 She is the—, and it starts with a B—

 Grandmaster: No. Not trash.
 Were you waiting to just call her that?
 It doesn't start with a B!

 - Grandmaster asks Valkyrie if Thor really is a he.

 - Valkyrie pats the Grandmaster on the cheek after being transferred 10 million credits, leaving him blushing silly.

 - Thor to Valkyrie when she's walking out: